mobinmob/void-66-services/conf/66-void_package.md

 */etc/os-release and /etc/hostname are part of the os.*

 The basic directories and symlinks for runit are also a parta of this package, in order to enable the use of the runit 66 service that reuses runit service scripts on top of 66.

+## Future work :

+- Currently 66-void does not include support for apparmor.
+I believe the best place for that is the upstream `boot-66ser` repository and I plan to sent an MR asap :)